 As well as becoming a world leader in the delivery of emergency relief, Oxfam International implements long-term development programs in vulnerable communities.
 We are also part of a global movement, campaigning with others, for instance, to end unfair trade rules, demand better health and education services for all, and to combat climate change.

-Today, there are 18 member organizations of the Oxfam International confederation.
-They are based in: Australia, Belgium, Canada, Denmark, France, Germany, Great Britain, Hong Kong, Ireland, India, Italy, Japan, Mexico, The Netherlands, New Zealand, Quebec, Spain and the United States.
+Today, there are 19 member organizations of the Oxfam International confederation.
+They are based in: Australia, Belgium, Canada, Denmark, France, Germany, Great Britain, Hong Kong, Ireland, India, Italy, Japan, Mexico, The Netherlands, New Zealand, Quebec, South Africa, Spain and the United States.